 From long patches to short, thin tufts of hair, this hair is meant to partner up with a mustache or beard.
 While it can technically connect to your beard, the best soul patch styles isolate the patch of hair and trim it separately from your mustache and facial hair connecting to your beard.

-The soul patch actually has a lot of history, and culture rooted in music.
+The under lip patch actually has a lot of history, and culture rooted in music.
 The original jazz dab can always be credited back to the Dizzy Gillespie beard, but the small tuft of hair just under the lip was a hairstyle worn commonly among jazz trumpeters.

 Do Soul Patches Look Good?